JeremyLikness/ng2ts-workshop/2ADependencyInjection.md

 12. Serve and access the website

+Notice that each number is the same.
+The components each get the same (singleton) copy of the service and therefore receive the same number.

 ## Children: Creating a New Instance

+In Angular 2, dependency injection is hierarchical.
+That means you can inject new instances.
+Open `show-number.component.ts` and add a `providers` declaration after the `selector` declaration:

+`providers: [NumberService],`

+Save and let the app refresh.
+This time each number will be unique because a new version of the service is being created.

 ## Value: Configuration Injection

+Add a value for `maxNumber` to the `providers` declaration in `app.module.ts`:

+`providers: [NumberService, {provide: 'maxNumber', useValue: 50}],`

+In `app.component` add a constructor that takes the value in.
+First, add `Inject` to the import statement:

+`import { Component, Inject } from '@angular/core';`

+Next, add the constructor:

+    constructor(@Inject('maxNumber')maxNumber: number) {
+        this.title = 'app works! max is: ' + maxNumber;
+    }

 ## Factory: Conditional Creation